 You’re taught by society that you can constantly “improve” your body.
 Right?

-And if you don’t, you lack willpower or are lazy.
+If you don’t, you supposedly lack willpower or are lazy.
 But to attain certain thin ideals, it often means going against your body’s intuition.

 If you’re a health and wellness practitioner, I urge you not to see a fat body as something to be changed.
 Like it needs to be fixed somehow.